 This document was prepared in cooperation with the U.S. Department of Transportation (USDOT), Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Virginia Department of Transportation (VDOT), Virginia Department of Rail and Public Transportation (DRPT), and Greater Roanoke Transit Company (GRTC), and member local governments.
 The contents of this report reflect the views of the Roanoke Valley Transportation Planning Organization (RVTPO).
 The RVTPO staff is responsible for the facts and the accuracy of the data presented herein.
 The contents do not necessarily reflect the official views or policies of the FHWA, FTA, VDOT, DRPT or GRTC or the member local governments.
 This report does not constitute a standard, specification, or regulation.
-FHWA, FTA, VDOT, DRPT, GRTC or the member local governments acceptance of this report as evidence of fulfillment of the objectives of this program does not constitute approval of their location and design or a commitment to fund any such improvements.
+FHWA, FTA, VDOT, DRPT, GRTC or the member local governments acceptance of this report as evidence of fulfillment of the objectives of this program does not constitute endorsement/approval of the need for any recommended improvements nor does it constitute approval of their location and design or a commitment to fund any such improvements.
 Additional project level environmental impact assessments and/or studies of alternatives may be necessary.